ImanJowkar/argocd-post/2-install-argocd/README.md

-as the documentation, the default password for argocd is: admin and for obtain the password run below command:
+as the documentation, the default password for argocd is: `admin`.

+and for obtain the password run below command:

 ```